New Alzheimer’s drug, donanemab – what is it and how does it work?

 Lecanemab targets amyloid as it begins to form fibres, whereas donanemab binds to amyloid once these fibres have clumped together to become a larger plaque in the brain.
 A third drug, aducanumab – which caused controversy when it became available in the US in 2021, and which isn’t approved in the UK – targets both.

 Donanemab is now the second drug that has been shown to tackle the underlying disease itself, to slow the development of Alzheimer’s disease.
 However, we can’t compare these drugs directly as the two trials are very different so it’s impossible to say anything concrete.
-And we have not yet seen the full data set for donanemab.

 Will it become available in the UK?